 In our experience, patients – especially older adults – are likely to suffer:

-- head trauma, including traumatic brain injury and intracranial bleeding, which can be fatal.
+- Head trauma, including traumatic brain injury and intracranial bleeding, which can be fatal.

-- broken bones, especially in the wrists and hips.
+- Broken bones, especially in the wrists and hips.

-- lacerations, which can lead to serious, hospital-acquired infections.
+- Lacerations, which can lead to serious, hospital-acquired infections.

 Whether your loved one collapsed, slid from a bed or chair to the floor, was dropped, or tripped and fell, this is something that simply should not happen in a healthcare setting.
 Fall intervention, such as assigning a patient to a special room, providing bed rails, assigning a sitter, using video surveillance, placing the patient close to a nurses’ station, and providing bathroom assistance, is both necessary and the hospital’s duty.
 (The use of physical restraints as fall prevention is generally discouraged.)

-If you or a loved one suffered a fall while checked in to a medical center, call Leventhal Puga & Braley P.C. at (303) 759-9945.
+If you or a loved one suffered a fall while checked in to a Denver medical center, call Leventhal Puga & Braley P.C. at (303) 759-9945.
 Our trial lawyers have handled hundreds of similar cases.
 We know how to read confusing medical records, how to uncover vital evidence, and how to present a case to a jury.
 Our clients come first, and we take it personally when the healthcare system fails them.
 Call today for a no-cost initial consultation.